defano/wyldcard/README.md

 Property    | Description
 ------------|------------
-`style`     | Sets or retrieves the button style.
-Button styles are described in the table above.
-`contents`  | Returns or sets the value of this object, as set or retrieved via HyperTalk's `put` and `get` commands.
-For example, `put "hello" into button id 0` sets the contents of the button to "Hello".
-This value could be retrieved with `get the contents of button id 0`.
 `showName`  | Returns or sets the visibility of the button's name (a Boolean value).
 When false, the button is drawn without a name.
 `hilite`    | Returns or sets whether the button is drawn "highlighted"; for checkbox and radio styles, hilite describes whether the checkbox is checked or the radio button is selected; for other styles, `hilite` describes a "pressed" state--a highlight typically drawn while the user holds the mouse down over the part.
 This property has no effect on menu buttons.
 `autoHilite`| Returns or sets whether the button's `hilite` property is managed by HyperCard.
 When `autoHilite` is `true`, checkbox and radio buttons automatically check/uncheck when clicked, and other styles of buttons highlight when the mouse is down within their bounds.